An alternative for artists who need rollout support, not only uploads.

 Why choose SRS instead of a self-serve distributor?

 Choose SRS if you want distribution plus human support around metadata, assets, release planning, review, and paid services.
+If you only need an upload portal with minimal support, a self-serve distributor may suit your needs better at lower cost.

-Can artists still use another distributor?
+Can artists still use another distributor alongside SRS?